datacarpentry/python-socialsci/episodes/06-Processing JSON data.md

 > ## Exercise
 >
-> 1. Using the personDict asa base add information realting to the persons home and work addresses including postcodes.
-Print out the postcode for the work address.
+> 1. Using the personDict as a base add information relating to the persons home and work addresses including postcodes.
+> 2. Print out the postcode for the work address.
-> 2. Print out the names of the children on seperate lines (i.e. not as a list)
+> 3. Print out the names of the children on seperate lines (i.e. not as a list)
 >
 > > ## Solution
 > >